thingsboard/thingsboard.github.io/docs/iot-gateway/config/rest.md

 json<small>Recommended if json will be received in the request</small>%,%json%,%templates/iot-gateway/rest-converter-json-config.md%br% custom<small>Recommended if bytes or anything else will be received in the request</small>%,%custom%,%templates/iot-gateway/rest-converter-custom-config.md{% endcapture %}

-{% include content-toggle.html content-toggle-id="restConverterTypeConfig" toggle-spec=restconvertertypespec %}
+{% include content-toggle.liquid content-toggle-id="restConverterTypeConfig" toggle-spec=restconvertertypespec %}

 {% capture difference %}
 <br>